All Episodes

 Six.

-So a huge success story.
+So a huge success story, but she's unhappy.

 This is like the Sopranos.

-What happens to Harry and all of his fellow students there.
+What happens to Harry and all of his fellow students there?

-He said, quote, we took great care not to give away the ending, nor to give away significant details about who lives and who dies, confining our review to broader brush assessments of the tone and the writing, unquote.
+He said, quote, We took great care not to give away the ending nor to give away significant details about who lives and who dies, confining our review to broader brush assessments of the tone and the writing, unquote.

-Did you ever need I didn't, but maybe you did, another reason to know exactly the character of the people at the New York Times.
+Did you ever need, I didn't, but maybe you did another reason to know exactly the character of the people at the New York Times.

-I'm Roger Hedgecock, Infor Rush at 1800-282-2882.
+I'm Roger Hedgecock, Infor Rush at 1-800-282-2882.

-The uh Dow down uh a bit to today from the surge, this is another surge, uh, the surge at the stock market.
+The Dow down a bit today from the surge, this is another surge, the surge at the stock market, the day before amounted to the 31st time that the Dow Industrial Average had hit a record high since January.

-Thirty-one record-breaking Dow closes since January.
+31 record-breaking Dow closes since January.

-Now you know what the Dow is.
+Now, you know what the Dow is.

 It is a bet on the future health, the future growth, the future wealth generation of our economy.